Student Loan Servicing (SLS) Act Requirements

 Annual Reporting Requirements

 A licensee shall file an annual report with the Commissioner, on or before March 15, giving the relevant information that the Commissioner reasonably requires concerning the business and operations conducted by the licensee in the state during the preceding calendar year.
-The form will be available on this site at least 90 days before the due date.
+The form will be available within the DFPI Self Service portal at least 90 days before the due date.

 On or before September 30 each year, the Commissioner shall notify each licensee of the amount assessed and payable by the licensee.
 The assessment is due and payable through the NMLS system by October 31.
 A licensee shall be assessed a minimum of $250 per licensed location, plus a pro rata share of the cost and expenses, as estimated by the Commissioner, for the ensuing year, and any deficit incurred or estimated in the year in which the assessment is made.
 All new licensees will need to provide information about borrower activity volume as of December 31 of the preceding year, for the current year’s assessment.